cds-astro/mocpy/README.md

 We use pre-commit to keep consistent style conventions between all of us.
 This means that your commits will not pass if they require modifications.
-If this happens, do the required changes, `git add` the files again and attempt to commit as usual.
+If this happens, do the required changes, `git add` the files again and attempt to commit again as usual.

 To run the tests, do: